spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 * Install [Minnaker](https://github.com/armory/minnaker), a Spinnaker instance that runs in a Linux VM on your local machine
 * [Clone and install each Spinnaker service locally.](#classic-local-installation-method)
-* [Install Spinnaker to your Kubernetes cluster](#kubernetes-installation-methods), running in your cloud provider or private cloud of choice.
+* Install Spinnaker in your Kubernetes cluster, running in your cloud provider or private cloud of choice.
 Read more about the [Kubernetes & Docker method](#kubernetes-and-docker-method) below.

 ### Minnaker method